 - DOB11 Jul 1986

-Ratuniyarawa is also a regular with the Flying Fijians, earning over 30 caps for his country so far and featuring at two Rugby World Cups (England 2015 and Japan 2019).
+Ratuniyarawa also featured regularly with the Flying Fijians, earning over 30 caps for his country so far and featuring at two Rugby World Cups (England 2015 and Japan 2019).

-His 20th cap saw him line up against Saints teammates Dylan Hartley, Courtney Lawes, and Teimana Harrison, as England took on Fiji in 2016.
+His 20th cap saw him line up against fellow and former Saints teammates Dylan Hartley, Courtney Lawes, and Teimana Harrison, as England took on Fiji in 2016.